Set column name, description, and type

 Navigate to the Data tab from the top navigation bar.

-Click Edit Worksheet in the top right corner of the screen.
+Select Edit Worksheet in the upper-right corner of the screen.

 Update your data columns.